utkarsh2102/batalert/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/utkarsh2102/batalert.
+As always, bug reports and pull requests are heartily welcomed! 💖
 This project is intended to be a safe and welcoming space for collaboration.

 ## License
-The script is licensed under [MIT](https://github.com/utkarsh2102/batalert/blob/master/LICENSE) section.
+`batalert` is available as open-source under the [MIT](https://github.com/utkarsh2102/batalert/blob/master/LICENSE) license.

-##
 Copyright © 2020 Utkarsh Gupta